Bio

 Steve Sensenig started playing piano at the age of 3 in his hometown of Parkesburg, PA.
 Using method books and classical music from his older sisters and mother, Steve began learning on his own to read music and play the piano.
 He did not begin formal training until the age of 11, at which point he was already playing basic classical sonatinas and other works of varying difficulties.

 Throughout his middle school and high school years, Steve continued to develop his abilities and gained several awards in recognition of his playing and accompanying skills.
-Upon graduating from high school, Steve pursued his Bachelor of Music degree in piano performance at Philadelphia Biblical University where he enjoyed his orchestral debut with the first movement of a Mozart piano concerto.
+Upon graduating from high school, Steve pursued his Bachelor of Music degree in piano performance at Cairn University where he enjoyed his orchestral debut with the first movement of a Mozart piano concerto.

 His career has taken him into many genres in addition to the classical training he has received.
 While in high school, he had begun writing his own arrangements of hymn tunes, and began performing concerts in churches all over southeastern Pennsylvania.
 Early recording projects during his college years produced two recordings of his own hymn arrangements.